Course Catalog

 Credit: 3

 This course is designed to acquaint the student with the basic concepts and characteristics of disease processes, to impart basic knowledge of the etiology of the disease and to enable the student to understand the relationship between clinical signs and the disease process.
-Diagnostic tests and common treatments will be discussed.
-Concepts of health promotion and client education will be emphasized.
-Prerequisite: BIO-163.
+Diagnostic tests, common treatments and patient education will also be discussed.
+Prerequisite: BIO-163 with a C or higher.

 Lecture: 1